 Creekside Grill at Wilson Creek

-This restaurant in also in the open air, and offers a mixed array of dishes:
+This restaurant is set in the open air and offers a refined array of dishes:

-• You can try their burgers or short-rib for a simpler menu, with some farm-fresh salad.
+- Opt for their burgers or short rib for a simpler menu, paired with farm-fresh salad.

-• Opt for the dry-aged Kurobuta pork chop in tart dried cherry pan jus.
+- Try the dry-aged pork chop with a tart cherry pan jus.

-Add their Almond Sparkling Wine for something novel and refreshing.
+Pair your meal with their famous Almond Sparkling Wine for something uniquely refreshing.

 Opening Hours: